seek-oss/wingman/fe/lib/components/JobCategorySelect/README.md

 Optional:

 - `client`: An `ApolloClient` instance.
 By default JobCategorySelect uses the client passed down via context, but a different client can be passed in.
-- `onSelect`: Callback function that is supplied a [SEEK JobCategory](https://developer.seek.com/schema/#definition-JobCategory) on job category select.
+- `onSelect`: Callback function that is supplied a [SEEK JobCategory](https://developer.seek.com/schema/#definition-JobCategory) on job category selection.

 Extends: